alberlab/cryoET_ScoringFunctions/README.md

 #### How to run:
 Just download the scoring_functions.py code and run it directly in terminal as follows:

-'python scoring_functions.py -p particles.txt -m masks.txt -gf 1 -s SFSC'
+**python scoring_functions.py -p particles.txt -m masks.txt -gf 1 -s SFSC